ccoutant/dwarf-locations/005a-misc.md

 this was added as part of DWARF 6, would advocate to remove it from the final version.]

-## 2.5.6 Arithmetic and Logical Operations

-> If the type of the operands is the generic type,
-> except as otherwise specified, the arithmetic operations
-> perform addressing arithmetic, that is, unsigned arithmetic that is performed
-> modulo one plus the largest <span class="del">representable address</span>
-> <span class="add">unsigned integral value of the generic type's bit size</span>.

-[ttye: With locations on the stack, and the DW_OP_offset operation, is this text needed?
-What is the largest representable address given there can be multiple address spaces that have different address sizes.
-Why does this state unsigned arithmetic when the definition of the generic type states it can be signed or unsigned?]

-## 2.5.8 Memory Locations

-For `DW_OP_breg<n>`:

-> The single operand of the `DW_OP_breg<n>` operations provides a signed
-> LEB128 <span class="del">offset from the contents of the specified register</span>
-> <span class="add">byte offset.
-The contents of the specified register (0–31) are
-> treated as a memory address in the default address space, the offset is
-> added, and a corresponding memory
-> location is pushed onto the stack.</span>

 ## 2.5.14 Control Flow Operations

 > <span class="add">If the `DW_AT_location` attribute is encoded using class